fhwedel-hoe/pylon_instant_camera/README.md

 Experimental ROS2 node for access to Basler camera via pylon CBaslerUniversalInstantCamera API.
 Supports USB and GigE cameras.
 Tested with a Basler daA1280-54uc camera.
-Known to work on Ubuntu 22.04 "Jammy" with ROS2 "humble".
+Known to work on Ubuntu 24.04 "noble" with ROS2 "jazzy".

 Supports *low-latency, high-speed, arbitrary framerate, free-running* mode.